Metars Genesis Price Reaches $1.46 (MRS)

-Metars Genesis (MRS) traded up 0.3% against the US dollar during the 1 day period ending at 19:00 PM ET on September 21st.
-One Metars Genesis token can now be purchased for $1.46 or 0.00002299 BTC on popular cryptocurrency exchanges.
-Metars Genesis has a market capitalization of $122.57 million and approximately $106,698.23 worth of Metars Genesis was traded on exchanges in the last 24 hours.
-In the last seven days, Metars Genesis has traded 5.4% higher against the US dollar.
+Metars Genesis (MRS) traded 1.3% lower against the dollar during the 1 day period ending at 16:00 PM Eastern on September 25th.
+Metars Genesis has a total market cap of $122.76 million and approximately $106,237.12 worth of Metars Genesis was traded on exchanges in the last day.
+In the last week, Metars Genesis has traded 5.4% higher against the dollar.
+One Metars Genesis token can currently be bought for about $1.46 or 0.00002299 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.